Events to Look Forward to in Leap Year 2016

-During the leap year 2016 there will be a US Presidential Election and Rio de Janeiro hosts Olympic and Paraolympic Summer Games.
+During the leap year 2016, there will be a US Presidential Election and Rio de Janeiro will host the Olympic and Paralympic Summer Games.

 US Presidential Election

 The United States presidential election is on Tuesday, November 8, 2016, and is the 58th election for the president and vice-president of the United States.

 Held every four years, the US presidential election involves extensive campaigns and media attention.
 In 2008, President Barack Obama was elected as the first African-American president in United States history.
 Having served his maximum allowed two periods as US President, Obama will not run for election again in 2016.